-About Cell Membrane and Transport: Types of transporter proteins (NEW) Virtual Lab Simulation
+Cell Membrane and Transport: Types of transporter proteins Virtual Lab

 This short, targeted simulation is adapted from the full-length “Cell Membrane and Transport” simulation.

 You have been teleported to a virtual cell!
 In this simulation you will learn about the molecules that are able to diffuse across the cell membrane and the molecules that require a transporter protein to enter or leave the cell.
 Here, you can explore the different channels, carriers, and pumps that exist in the membrane and how they ensure that only the right molecules enter under the right conditions.

 The main types of transport